 Note that in any situation outside of the norm, such as if it is claimed that a ballot was cast without a voter’s permission, legal procedure is to have that voter cast a provisional ballot.
 Such situations are the core purpose of provisional ballots.
 Once a ballot has been cast in an individual’s name they will not be permitted to cast another non-provisional ballot under any circumstances.

 When the DS200 Tabulator displays the overvoted ballot screen, you should let the Tabulator Assistant (the person watching the machine) know and they will explain your choices to you.
-You can either cast the ballot, which treats the overvoted contest as blank but counts all correctly voted contests, or you may ask that the ballot be returned, the ballot is spoiled, and you may vote a new ballot.
+You can either cast the ballot, which treats the overvoted contest as blank but counts all correctly voted contests, or you may ask that the ballot be returned.
+If you ask for the ballot to be returned, it is spoiled and you may vote a new ballot.
 See FAQ question “What does it mean to ‘spoil’ a ballot?” for more information on ballot spoiling.

 Under state law (08 NCAC 10B .0104(B)), a voter may redo their ballot up to three times (for a total of four attempts at voting properly).
 Regardless of circumstances, a fourth attempt at casting a ballot is a voter’s final attempt at casting a ballot through the DS200 Tabulator.
-Any subsequent ballot voted after four attempts must be a provisional ballot.
+Any subsequent ballot voted after four attempts will be provisional.

 Provisional voting currently results when a voter has shown up to a One Stop Early Voting site or an Election Day polling place to vote and for whatever reason their eligibility cannot be verified, or in any other circumstance where a voter insists upon voting a ballot but election officials are unable to legally tabulate it immediately.

 Once the process is completed, the judge seals the ballot in an envelope and keeps it in a separate secure container designated as ‘provisional’.
-Provisional ballots are never tabulated at the time they are filled out.
+Provisional ballots are never tabulated at the time they are filled out, as this would defeat their purpose entirely.

 Provisional ballots are returned to each County Board of Elections office on Election Night.
-Each corresponding voter’s situation is analyzed over the course of the following week prior to County Canvass Day, the date upon which results are finalized at a county level.
+Each corresponding voter’s situation is subsequently analyzed over the course of the following week (7 or 10 days) prior to County Canvass Day, the date upon which results are finalized at a county level.

 Part of the information required of the voter during the provisional voting process is their contact information.
-The week after Election Day, a provisional voter may be contacted by the Board of Elections office in order to obtain more information if necessary.
+During the provisional research process, a provisional voter may be contacted by the Board of Elections office in order to obtain more information if necessary.

-On Canvass Day, research is presented to each respective county’s Board of Elections, identifying why each ballot is or is not considered by the office staff to be valid.
+On Canvass Day, research is presented to each respective county’s Board of Elections, identifying whether each ballot is or is not considered by the office staff to be valid with accompanying legal reasoning.
 After the final determination is made on any ballots for which a determination must be made by the Board, the valid ballots are tabulated using the DS850 Central Count Tabulator and added to final county election totals.

 ‘Spoiling’ a ballot refers to the legally defined procedure for invalidating a ballot for voting use.
 Some examples of situations where this is done are: